Khobragade Multispeciality Hospital

 • Desire for future pregnancy

-• Size and location of fibroids
+• Size, number, and location of fibroids

-Step 5: Non-Surgical Treatment Options
+Non-Surgical Treatment Options

 1. Medications

-• Hormonal therapy regulates menstrual cycles
+• Hormonal therapy helps regulate menstrual cycles

-• Pain relievers reduce discomfort
+• Pain relievers reduce discomfort and menstrual cramps

-• GnRH agonists shrink fibroids temporarily
+• GnRH agonists temporarily shrink fibroids

 Recommended changes include:

-• Maintaining a healthy weight
+• Maintaining a healthy body weight

 • Eating a balanced diet rich in fruits and vegetables

-• Reducing red meat intake
+• Reducing red meat consumption

 • Managing stress through yoga and meditation

-3. Uterine Fibroid Embolization (UFE)
+2. Uterine Fibroid Embolization (UFE)

 In this procedure:

-• Doctors block blood supply to fibroids
+• Doctors block the blood supply to fibroids

 1. Laparoscopic Myomectomy